- D+1 415 773 4166

 Prior to joining Orrick, Michaël worked as a legal intern at UGGC Avocats and Magenta and in the legal departments of Thales Communications & Security and Dexia Life & Pensions (Luxembourg).
 He was previously an intern at the French Competition Authority and at the Appeal Court of Paris.

-A notable complement to Chris's litigation practice is his transactional work earlier in his career.
-He previously represented large public companies in mergers, acquisitions, strategic investments and private financings; private companies in initial public offerings; and emerging growth companies in general corporate matters.
-Chris' experience also offers clients a unique perspective on risk mitigation strategies to avoid costly litigation in the future.
+Earlier in his career, Chris represented large public companies in mergers, acquisitions, strategic investments and private financings; private companies in initial public offerings; and emerging growth companies in general corporate matters.
+Chris' transactional experience also offers clients a unique perspective on risk mitigation strategies to avoid costly litigation in the future.

 Prior to joining the firm, Chris was a partner at Clifford Chance and a partner at Brobeck, Phleger & Harrison, where he was a member of the Policy Committee, a member of the Executive Committee, Chair of the Risk Management Committee and Chair of the Hiring Committee.